iTunes M4V Converter

 The incomparable can also give us a hint of the storage capacity of the two media store.
 For example, audiobooks in iTunes Store amounts to 20,000+ and podcast to more than one million.
 And Google Play Books is the world's largest eBookstore with over 5 million titles and Play Newsstand features about 1,900 free and paid publications.

 Take music as an example.
 Most of the individual songs were all sold for the same price US$1.29 while a few songs may cost a little less like $0.99 or $0.69.
 However, the albums in iTunes Store may have totally different prices from one to another.

 In Google Play, Songs are priced at US$1.29, $0.99, $0.69, and free.

 TV shows and movies purchased or rented from iTunes Store or Google Play are all protected from access them freely. iTunes videos cannot be played on any other devices other than Apple devices.
 Google play videos can be watched on the Google Play website or via an application on an Android device.

 iTunes Store is preferable.
 Why?
 Because they have a larger storage of movies and TV shows for us to purchase and rent.
 And the iTunes Store application can be installed on the Laptop so that the purchased or rented movies can be watched on a big screen.
 What is more, iTunes videos can also be streamed to Apple TV so that they can be enjoyed with our family and friends.

-It is very simple as long as you have M4VGear DRM Media Converter.
-The DRM Removal Tool can fast and losslessly remove DRM from iTunes purchased and rented videos and convert them to unprotected MP4 which can be played on any other Android devices or streamed to any other TVs.
+It is very simple as long as you have M4VGear Converter.
+This Tool can fast and losslessly convert iTunes purchased and rented videos to MP4 format, which can be played on any other Android devices or streamed to any other TVs.
 And most important, the subtitles and 5.1 audio of iTunes videos will be saved.

-Mac Version and Windows Version of DRM Media Converter are both available to download.
+Mac Version and Windows Version of M4VGear Converter are both available to download.